aabbtree77/adast/README.md

 </tr>
 </table>

-Its repairing was executed jointly by me and Saulius Rakauskas in about one week in February 2020.
+The repair was executed jointly by me and Saulius Rakauskas in about one week in February 2020.
 He disassembled the machine, designed a new circuit board, did all the soldering and hardware testing.
 I wrote the C program for the ATmega16 microcontroller with which we replaced the original Tesla chipset.

-The machine still does the job even now (the end of 2021), but there remain further challenges.
+The machine still does the job even now (the end of 2022), but it is at the end of its life line due to worn mechanics.
 The initial distance synchronization is more manual than it should be, the machine loses the distance precision in time and needs restarts.

 <table>
 <tr>